-Object photography as a token.
+Object photography as embedded into a social context.

-Object photography self reference paradox.
+Object photography entails a classic paradox.

 - keep the subject as primary focus, avoid cluttered surrounds.